-Warning – don’t mix washing detergent or softener with vinegar and never add it to products containing bleach as it creates toxic fumes.
+Warning – don’t mix washing detergent or fabric softener with vinegar and never add it to products containing bleach as it creates toxic fumes.

 Okay – if you really want to shift the musty smell then you need to be persistent.
 Follow each step and be prepared to run through the whole routine a couple of times for really stubborn smells.

 - Wash the item as per washing instructions (on the hottest wash the label states) using your regular detergent.
 Adding baking soda to the washing machine drum and white vinegar to the fabric softener compartment.
 (Depending on how much the clothes smell you might want to do this more than once)